cloudlinux/kcare-nexpose/README.md

 ```

 **Important!**
-IP addressed in Nexpose and KC ePortal (Kernelcare ePortal) should be the **same**.
-If you use Nexpose and KC ePortal
+IP addressed in the Nexpose and int the patch server should be the **same**.
-on different instances you should to check Nexpose and KC ePortal not using *localhost (127.0.0.1)*.
+If you use Nexpose and KC ePortal on different instances you should to check Nexpose and
+KC ePortal not using *localhost (127.0.0.1)*.
-Otherwise kcare-nexpose can mark vulnerability wrong: it's just analyze ip addresses from Nexpose and
+Otherwise kcare-nexpose can mark vulnerability wrong:
+it's just analyze ip addresses from Nexpose and KC ePortal.

-KC ePortal.
+Kcare-nexpose **wont work** if you use [NAT|https://en.wikipedia.org/wiki/Network_address_translation]
+for server where installed kernelcare and use original patch server.

 ## How to launch